saumyadeep759/aws-serverless-de-weatherdata/README.md

 ### 2.4 Accessing logs in CloudWatch

 Logs are especially useful for debugging jobs that have failed, as the error messages indicating the reasons the job failed will be inside the logs.
 The logs can be accessed in 'Job run monitoring' section.

 ## Part 3: Data Visualization

-### 3.1 COnfiguring Grafana platform to connect with Athena and visualize the table data in Grafana via visualization graphs.
+### 3.1 Configure Grafana platform
 In AWS IAM, create a new Grafana user and then navigate to Grafana website to login using the creds  and then create a data connection.

-### 3.2 Create Visualization
+### 3.2 Create Visualizations
 The final step is to create visualizaions in Grafana to highlight KPIs as shown below
 URL: https://saumyadeep759.grafana.net/d/ednwvlzx0vkzkd/precipitation?orgId=1&from=1709870404822&to=1717642804822